syncfusion-content/wpf-docs/wpf/Themes/Skin-Manager.md

 We can customize or override the theme styles by following the steps outlined below.

-**Step 1**: Include the resource dictionaries of the controls(Which are used in our application) into the merged dictionaries.
-In this example, we added ‘ResourceDictionary’ for Button.
+**Step 1**: Merge the resource dictionaries of the controls which need to customize.
+In this example, we have merged the Framework Button‘s resource dictionary.
 {% tabs %}

 {% highlight XAML %}